OUR STUDIO COMMUNITY

 Theatre Set Designer & Builder

-I am a Set & Prop designer and maker of over 20 years standing in the industry.
-I have an extensive CV of scenic design credits working on a wide variety of projects ranging from, traditional box sets, dance performance, mid-scale touring productions, TIE, puppetry, festival work, outdoor promenade performance and multi-media projects.
-Working with many companies local to Yorkshire, nationally and further afield.
+Matt Sykes-Hoban is a set & prop designer and maker of over 20 years standing in the industry.
+He has an extensive CV of scenic design credits working on a wide variety of projects ranging from, traditional box sets, dance performance, mid-scale touring productions, TIE, puppetry, festival work, outdoor promenade performance and multi-media projects.
+He works with many companies local to Yorkshire, nationally and further afield.

-Based at CLAY in Leeds, where along with the scenic and prop work, I create bespoke furniture and crafts for people of Yorkshire and beyond.
-I have a special interest in working with reclaimed materials, hacking and upcycling old unloved furniture into new and desirable pieces for the home and garden.
+Based at CLAY in Leeds, where along with the scenic and prop work, he creates bespoke furniture and crafts for people of Yorkshire and beyond.
+He has a special interest in working with reclaimed materials, hacking and upcycling old unloved furniture into new and desirable pieces for the home and garden.